higlass/higlass-docker/README.md

 and will additionally push tags with the GitHub hash and the Travis build number, for reference.

-If this PR is tagged with a version number, then that version number will also be pushed to DockerHub, along with updating `latest`.
+If this PR is tagged (ie `git tag v0.0.1 && git push origin --tags`), then that version number will also be pushed to DockerHub, along with updating `latest`.